freezer333/ramapo/source/courses/cmps147/s20/index.md

 Phone&nbsp;&nbsp;(201) 684-7726
 Email&nbsp;&nbsp;[sfrees@ramapo.edu](mailto:sfrees@ramapo.edu)

-**Office Hours:**   Mondays 4-5pm, Thursdays 4-5:30pm, or by appointment
+**Office Hours:**   Mondays and Thursdays 4-5pm, or by appointment

 ## Course Description
 An introduction to programming methodology including:  basic concepts of computer systems, the programming languages C/C++, algorithm design, program development, implementation, and testing.

 ## Online access
-While all modules/assignments are accessible from this site, we will use [Moodle](http://moodle.ramapo.edu/) to submit all programming assignments electronically.
+While all modules/assignments are accessible from this site, we will use [Canvas](https://ramapo.instructure.com/) to submit all programming assignments electronically.

 ## About the hybrid version of this course
 Hybrid courses substitute portions of regularly scheduled class time with online lectures.
 This means that although most courses at Ramapo are scheduled to meet for 200 minutes each week, **we do not**.
 That also means you will need to be responsible and disciplined with keeping up with the video lectures I'll provide (below).
 The video lectures in the class largely replace the in-class lectures (they are not **optional!**).